flashesofbrilliance/jobflow-pwa/docs/README.md

 # JobFlow PWA — Docs

 This app optimizes a senior PM job search with an offline‑first PWA and a clear, single‑user workflow: Discovery → Qualification → Priority Kanban → Interview Intelligence → Learning Analytics.
+See `docs/roadmap.md` for the extensible plan and `docs/sprint-phase-b.md` for the sprint tickets.

 ## Feature Flags